Kgodiso-Leboho/CISM-623-MACHINE-LEARNING/README.md

-##CISM-623 Machine Learning##
+CISM-623 Machine Learning

-📌 Overview
+Overview

 This repository contains coursework, projects, and experiments completed for the CISM-623: Machine Learning module.
 The focus of this course is on understanding, implementing, and evaluating machine learning algorithms for real-world problem solving.

 The repository demonstrates both theoretical understanding and practical implementation using modern tools and frameworks.

 Objectives

-Understand core machine learning concepts and algorithms Apply supervised and unsupervised learning techniques Evaluate model performance using appropriate metrics Work with real-world datasets
+- Understand core machine learning concepts and algorithms
+- Apply supervised and unsupervised learning techniques
+- Evaluate model performance using appropriate metrics = Work with real-world datasets
-Develop reproducible and scalable ML pipelines
+= Develop reproducible and scalable ML pipelines

-🧠 Topics Covered
+Topics Covered

 Introduction to Machine Learning
 Data Preprocessing and Feature Engineering
 Supervised Learning